vingkan/SnaPy/README.md

 # Jaccardupy
-Detects near duplicate texts in a corpus using Locality Sensitive Hashing.
+Python library for detecting near duplicate texts in a corpus using Locality Sensitive Hashing.

 ### License
 MIT License